Xilinx/embpf-bootfw-update-tool/README.md

 ### On Embedded+ based platforms

 Current Embedded+ platforms have a Versal and a Ryzen device.
 Versal firmware update expects that Ryzen is already running Ubuntu, as the firmware update would be performed from Ryzen.
+The Ryzen is the Linux host on Embedded+ platforms.
 Therefore, all the components required to either log onto Ryzen Ubuntu via keyboard+mouse+monitor, network access and ssh, is required and not listed below.

 On Embedded Plus platform, there are capabilities to set bootmode to JTAG and reset the board through FTDI GPIO and that is being leveraged by the script.